 2. Turn a spare room into a multifunctional walk-in

 Spare rooms, especially smaller ones, are perfect for walk-in closets that give that luxe boutique feel.
-Instead of using it as a guest room which would be used only occasionally, turn the spare room into the closet of your dreams.
+Instead of using it as a guest bedroom design which would be used only occasionally, turn the spare room into the closet of your dreams.
 Consider design elements like glass-panelled French doors for the entry, beautiful wood shelves, wall-to-wall carpeting and leather seating.
 Take a cue from this image and don’t forget to carve out space for a shoe closet and accessory drawers or cabinets.

 Design tip: Since you’re using an entire room, make it a multipurpose one like adding a discrete laundry zone with an ironing table.